Use of asbestos

 - sprayed asbestos coating.

 These should be dealt with by a professional stripping company licensed by the Health and Safety Executive.
-A list of contractors is available on request from this division.
 The work must be undertaken in accordance to a strict code of practice involving the use of specialised equipment and protective clothing.

 Removal of sheet asbestos (e.g. corrugated shed or garage roof)

 Removal of asbestos cement products, which normally comprise 10-15% of asbestos removal, can be undertaken by the householder provided the following precautions are observed: